 The Food and Drug Administration (FDA) has disputed JUUL’s health and safety claims.

 JUUL also announced that the company will not fight against the proposed ban and that CEO Kevin Burns will step down.

-More than 30 deaths have recently been reported allegedly caused by use of e-cigarettes (often referred to as “vaping”) and roughly 1,500 cases of lung illness or injury are believed to be connected with JUUL or similar devices (the CDC has named this mysterious disease EVALI, which stands for e-cigarette and vaping product associated lung injury)
+More than 50 deaths have recently been reported allegedly caused by use of e-cigarettes (often referred to as “vaping”) and more than 2,000 cases of lung illness or injury are believed to be connected with JUUL or similar devices (the CDC has named this mysterious disease EVALI, which stands for e-cigarette and vaping product associated lung injury)

 In early September, the U.S. government announced that it was considering a total ban on flavored e-cigarettes after reports of death and illness spiked.